WJavaHunt3r/react-todo/README.md

 Here you can find the connecting string.
 If you do not use MSSQL or you changed the name of the database, you can configure it here.

 ## Start the backend
-After some seconds a new webside should open on : [https://localhost:5001/swagger/index.html](https://localhost:5001/swagger/index.html)
+After some seconds a new website should open on : [https://localhost:5001/swagger/index.html](https://localhost:5001/swagger/index.html)
 Here you can already test the backend

 ## You are ready to go